 For those based overseas, the website now makes it possible to consult the records from the comfort of their own home without any barriers.

-If you know of any other resources for people find out more about their Co Mayo roots, please let us know by adding your comments below.
+If you know of any other resources for people to find out more about their Co Mayo roots, please let us know by adding your comments below.